INR3004 Change in Contemporary China

 This course should be completed during the student's last year in the program.

 China is one of the world's most significant countries.
 It is one of the world's largest and most populated countries and it is one of the world's oldest civilizations, having centuries of cultural tradition and achievement.
-Unquestionably, it will play an increasingly important role in the affairs of the Asia-Pacific region.
+Unquestionably, it will play an increasingly important role in the affairs of the Asia-Pacific region and globally.
 It is vital that international relations students have an understanding of the role an influence of China in world politics in the contemporary era.

 Since 1949 when the People's Republic was established a succession of Chinese leaders has perceived a gap between the economic and technological capacity of the country and that of major western nations.
 This course examines the approaches which have been adopted by the Chinese government to stimulate economic and technological development.
 In particular, it focuses on contemporary policies and on the patterns of continuity and change.
 It examines both domestic and international issues affecting China and analyses China's role and influence in world politics.

 On successful completion of this course, students will be able to:

 - describe and assess factors which have shaped contemporary Chinese society;

 - identify and analyse issues of social, political and economic development and change in China;

 - comprehend and analyse China's external relationships and its regional and global roles;

 - communicate in writing by preparing and submitting an essay, which adheres to disciplinary norms and practices;